Strong Convergence of Vorticities in the 2D Viscosity Limit on a Bounded Domain: Introduction

 and the surface integral need not vanish, as we know nothing about the vorticity on the boundary.
 It is this integral that gives precise mathematical meaning to the expression \emph{vorticity production at the boundary}.
 Consequently, we lose the a priori estimate~\eqref{enstrophybalance}, and any attempt to establish the viscosity limit with standard methods appears futile.

 Indeed, if the vorticity produced at the boundary propagates into the bulk of the fluid, we cannot hope for the Euler equations to provide an accurate description of the flow.
-Constantin and Vicol~\cite{CoVi18} instead impose Assumption~\ref{ass:assumption_on_linfty_bounds_vorticity} to prevent such an effect (in fact, they only consider $p=2$).
-They then prove the convergence of $u^\nu$, strongly in $L^2_{loc}$, to a weak solution of Euler.
-The vorticities converge only weakly.

-As a first step toward our main theorem, we reproduce the result of~\cite{CoVi18} with slight improvements:
+Constantin and Vicol~\cite{CoVi18} instead impose (the $L^2$ version of) Assumption~\ref{ass:assumption_on_linfty_bounds_vorticity} to prevent an uncontrolled accumulation of interior vorticity.
+It is interesting here to recall the study~\cite{Kelli2} of Kelliher, who proves that the validity of the vanishing viscosity limit is in fact equivalent to the blow-up of vorticity in any $L^p$ norm with $p>1$ along the sequence (unless the limiting Euler solution happens to have zero tangential component on the boundary).
+Assumption~\ref{ass:assumption_on_linfty_bounds_vorticity} imposes that this blow-up occur at the boundary of the domain, which is perfectly consistent with Kelliher's observation~\cite{Kelli1} of the necessary formation of a vortex sheet at the boundary in the viscosity limit.

+The question whether and to what quantitative extent any vorticity produced at the boundary can accumulate inside the bulk via a mechanism of boundary layer detachment is analytically still open, and neither are we aware of any numerical studies in this regard.
+Yet, the criterion~\ref{ass:assumption_on_linfty_bounds_vorticity} is in a certain sense complementary to the one of Kato, as it shifts the focus away from the boundary and towards the interior.
+Indeed, Assumption~\ref{ass:assumption_on_linfty_bounds_vorticity} and our results on local $L^p$ convergence allow, in principle, for an uncontrollable behavior near the boundary: The constants $C_K$ could explode wildly as $K$ gets closer to $\partial\Omega$, and so can the rate of convergence in Theorem~\ref{mainthm} and Proposition~\ref{byproduct}.
+It is in this sense that the theory presented here, and previously in~\cite{CoVi18}, is purely \emph{interior}.

+Constantin and Vicol established strong convergence of the velocity fields and weak convergence of the vorticities.
+A similar result was then proved~\cite{CLNV19} under a $p=1$ version of Assumption~\ref{ass:assumption_on_linfty_bounds_vorticity} (where, in addition, concentrations have to be excluded in the interior).
+We summarize these results in a statement suitable for our purposes: